 Women who benefit from breast reduction are usually those with D cup breasts or larger.
-They may have neck, shoulder and back pain, along with pain from their bra straps and possibly rashes under the breasts.
+They may have neck, shoulder and back pain, pain from their bra straps and possibly rashes under the breasts.
 These symptoms are significantly improved by breast reduction.
 Other women choose breast reduction for psychological or aesthetic reasons.
 Breast reduction can improve the ability to exercise, if this has been restricted by the size of your breasts.
+If lifting up your own breasts (manually) relieves your symptoms you may well be a good candidate for this surgery.

-Are the breasts lifted at the same time as breast reduction?
+Are the breasts lifted at the same time as a breast reduction operation?

-Breast lift, or mastopexy, is always performed at the time of breast reduction.
+A breast lift, or mastopexy, is always performed at the time of breast reduction surgery.
+There is no extra charge for this.

 Can breast reduction surgery be performed if I smoke?

-Mr. Kenton-Smith will not perform breast reduction on smokers.
-Patients need to have stopped smoking for at least three weeks prior to surgery and continue not smoking for at least three weeks after surgery - preferably forever.
+Dr Kenton-Smith will not perform breast reduction on smokers.
+Patients need to have stopped smoking for at least three weeks prior to surgery and continue not smoking for at least three weeks after surgery.
 Smoking is not permitted because it significantly increases the risk of wound healing problems and nipple loss.

 How long do I need off work?